-Written policies-which have been formulated regarding standards of student conduct-are available in the Student Affairs Office and published in the Student Handbook.
+Written policies which have been formulated regarding standards of student conduct are available in the Office of Enrollment Services and published in the Student Handbook.
 It is a condition of enrollment for all students to abide by the policies established by the Mesalands Community College Board of Trustees regarding behavioral standards and the appropriate code of conduct.
 Failure to comply with these written policies may result in disciplinary suspension or dismissal from the institution.